What is a cashback current account?

 How much cashback can I get from a current account?

-This obviously depends on how much you spend, if you are a big spender (and are spending in the right way) you could earn hundreds of pounds a year.
-However, you would have to spend many thousands to earn this kind of a return.
+This obviously depends on how much you spend, if you're a big spender (and are spending in the right way) you could earn hundreds of pounds a year.
+However, you would have to spend many thousands to earn this return.